-By signing up for Envato Elements, FakeClients will get commission.
+By signing up for a free skillshare trail, FakeClients will get $10 in commission.
 You will support FakeClients and you can cancel anytime!

 Written Logo Design Briefs